DefangLabs/defang-docs/docs/getting-started/installing.md

 Defang doesn't require installing anything in your cloud, but you will need to install the [open source](https://github.com/DefangLabs/defang) Defang command line interface (CLI) to interact with your Defang resources and account.

 We offer a few different ways to install the Defang CLI.
-You can use Homebrew, a bash script, or download the binary directly.
+You can use Homebrew, a bash script, Winget, or download the binary directly.

 ## Using Homebrew

 You can easily install the Defang CLI using [Homebrew](https://brew.sh/).
-Just run the following command in your terminal:
+Run the following command in your terminal:

 ```bash
 brew install DefangLabs/defang/defang